will-tam/shcatalog/README.md

 [X] Internationnalisation
 [X] Read inside a db file ?
 [X] Remove a db file ?
+[X] Check if a db file already exist ?
 [ ] Nonintereactive to be used by other scripts ?
-[ ] Check if a db file already exist ?
-[ ] Clean up shell-script !!!
+[ ] Unused variables clean up shell-script !!!